k8snetworkplumbingwg/multus-dynamic-networks-controller/README.md

 - push image to local registry: `podman push localhost:5000/maiqueb/multus-dynamic-networks-controller`
 - update manifests to use the generated image: `IMAGE_REGISTRY=localhost:5000/maiqueb make manifests`
 - deploy the controller: `kubectl apply -f manifests/dynamic-networks-controller.yaml`

+## Known limitations
+- the networks being hot-plugged **must** feature the `name` attribute in the `spec.config`.
+This is tracked in this [issue](https://github.com/maiqueb/multus-dynamic-networks-controller/issues/45).
+- the pod controller is not [level driven](https://stackoverflow.com/questions/1966863/level-vs-edge-trigger-network-event-mechanisms).
+This is tracked in this [RFE](https://github.com/maiqueb/multus-dynamic-networks-controller/issues/48).
+- plug / unplug interfaces to networks requiring device-plugin interaction.
+We must investigate this further; an RFE **may** be opened once we have the required data.